 If a speed is stored, it can be recalled, once you are sure that the road conditions are suitable (traffic, road surface, weather conditions, etc.).
 Press switch 3 (R) if the vehicle speed is above around 31 mph (50 km/h).

 When the stored speed is recalled, activation of the cruise control is confirmed by the illumination of the cruising speed in green, along with the message “Adaptive cruise ctrl”.

 When the cruise control is set to standby, pressing switch 2 side a (+) reactivates the cruise control function without taking into account the stored speed - it is the speed at which the vehicle is moving that is taken into account.

 Note: if the speed previously stored is much higher than the current speed, the vehicle will accelerate to reach this threshold.

-Under certain conditions (coming up behind a vehicle moving much more slowly, rapid change of lane of vehicles in front etc.), the system may not have time to respond and may emit a beep alongside alert D when situations require the driver’s attention, or alert E when situations require immediate action from the driver.
+Under certain conditions (coming up behind a vehicle moving more slowly, rapid change of lane of vehicles in front etc.), the system may not have time to respond and may emit a beep alongside the alert B when the situation requires the driver’s attention, or the alert C when the situation requires immediate action from the driver.

 React accordingly and perform the appropriate manoeuvres.

 Please note that you must keep your feet close to the pedals in order to react in an emergency.